MicroEJ/How-To/README.rst

 Usage
 =====

-Each subfolder contains a distinct how-to described in the **README.md** file of each example.
+Each subfolder contains a distinct how-to described in the **README.rst** file of each example.

 Changes